pepperpepperpepper/OpenDroidPDF/implementation_plan.md

 ### Slice 2 — Gesture policy: restore pan-after-zoom + intentional move/resize
 Goal: zoom + one-finger pan always works; move/resize only when intentional.

+[x] Update regression test and repro notes:
+    - `scripts/geny_pinch_zoom_smoke.sh` PASS on Genymotion (see “Slice 0” update above; `changed_ratio=0.0576`).
+    - Important gotcha: this smoke installs a prebuilt APK from `/mnt/subtitled/opendroidpdf-android-build/outputs/apk/debug/OpenDroidPDF-debug.apk` and does **not** run Gradle.

+[x] Add “pan after zoom while a text box is selected” smoke:
+    - Implemented as step **[9.8/14]** in `scripts/geny_pdf_text_annot_smoke.sh`.
+    - Runs a pinch-out-only UIAutomator test (`ZoomPinchTest#testPinchOutOnlyDoesNotCrash`) and then performs a one-finger swipe.
+    - Assertion is **log-based** (stable): requires `GestureRouter: onScroll` with `scrollDisabled=false`, and forbids `TextAnnotGesture: start MOVE`
+      (move must only activate after long-press arm).

+[ ] Identify the single “snap-back owner” (the thing undoing the pan):
+    - Candidates observed during debugging:
+      - `ReaderView.slideViewOntoScreenBridge(..., 400)` correction animation
+      - `GestureRouter.onFling(...)` (strong fling velocity after the pan swipe)
+      - `LayoutSwitchHelper` “settle correction” clamping after interaction
+    - Add temporary DEBUG-gated logs/counters to prove which one runs after the one-finger pan gesture, then delete/throttle once fixed.

-[ ] Change `TextAnnotationManipulationGestureHandler`:
+[x] Change `TextAnnotationManipulationGestureHandler`:
     - RESIZE starts only when a handle is hit.
-    - MOVE starts only when:
-      - selection is active AND
-      - long-press threshold is reached AND
-      - finger started inside the selection box.
+    - MOVE starts only when selection is active AND the user has intentionally armed move (currently: long-press + release inside the selection box, then drag within an arm window).
     - Otherwise return `false` so `MuPDFReaderView` pans normally.
 [ ] Remove legacy “tap-to-move” plumbing owned by `MuPDFPageView` (`pendingTextAnnotationMove*`) once the new flow is stable.